-As a matter of fact, as a social scientist, I contend if it’s even possible to talk about “values-based business” for team-based organizations.
+As a matter of fact, as a social scientist, I contend that it’s even possible to talk about “values-based business” for team-based organizations.

-The true essence of values-based businesses is solo-preneurship.
-And we are now living in the dawn of values-based businesses.
+And we are now living at the dawn of values-based businesses.

 Values-Based Business Philosophy

-A values-based business is the extension of the entrepreneur’s persona.
+A values-based business is an extension of the entrepreneur’s persona.

-The differences with a normal business is that, in the values-based organization, the entrepreneur’s personality shapes the business and not only -and not mostly- business considerations.
+The difference with a normal business is that, in a values-based organization, the entrepreneur’s values and vision come before business considerations.

 Now let’s get a bit into the basic tenets of a values-based business through the philosophy of this very own business: